retran/meow/docs/07-PRINCIPLES.md

 -   **No Cloud Dependencies**: The core functionality of `.meow` does not require any external cloud services or internet connectivity for its basic operation (beyond initial cloning and package downloads).
 -   **Data Privacy**: All your configurations, secrets, and environment details reside locally on your machine, under your control.
 -   **Offline Functionality**: Once components and presets are downloaded, you can manage and update much of your environment even without an internet connection.

+## 🔄 Idempotency & Stability

+A core design goal of `.meow` is to provide a stable and predictable experience.
+This is achieved through the principle of idempotency.

+-   **Safe to Re-run**: All component scripts (`setup.sh`, `update.sh`) are written to be idempotent.
+This means you can run an installation or update command multiple times, and it will only make the necessary changes on the first run.
+Subsequent runs will recognize that the desired state has already been achieved and exit gracefully.
+-   **Predictable Updates**: Idempotency ensures that environment updates are reliable.
+You can be confident that re-running the installer will not break existing configurations or cause unexpected side effects.
+-   **Error Recovery**: If an installation fails midway, you can often fix the issue (e.g., a network problem) and simply re-run the same command to continue the process from where it left off.

 ---